 \paragraph{1D Regression Benchmark} We start our analysis with the 1D example in Figure \ref{fig:exp1dPriorTuning}, where we compare our framework with the state-of-the-art approach for prior tuning by \cite{tran2022all}.
 Figure \ref{fig:PriorTuning_SNN} demonstrates the ability of our approach to encode the oscillating behavior of the GP in the prior distribution of the SNN.
 In contrast, the SNN prior obtained using the method in \cite{tran2022all} in Figure \ref{fig:PriorTuning_SNN_bench} is visually less accurate in capturing the correlation imposed by the RBF kernel of the GP.
 The performance difference can be explained by the fact that \cite{tran2022all} optimize the 1-Wasserstein distance between the GP and SNN, which relates to the closeness in the first moment (the mean), as they rely on its dual formulation.
 In contrast, we optimize for the 2-Wasserstein distance, which relates to the closeness in the second moment, including both mean and correlations (see Lemma \ref{lemma:1WasserBounds12Moment}).
 In Table \ref{tab:prior1d_EmpRelW2}, we investigate the quantitative difference in relative 2-Wasserstein distance between the prior distributions of the GP and SNN in Figure \ref{fig:exp1dPriorTuning}, among other network architectures and GP settings.
 The results show that our method consistently outperforms \cite{tran2022all} on all considered settings.

-\paragraph{UCI Regression Benchmark} We continue our analysis on several UCI regression datasets to investigate whether SNNs with an informative prior lead to improved posterior performance compared to uninformative priors.
+\paragraph{UCI Regression Benchmark} We continue our analysis on several UCI regression data sets to investigate whether SNNs with an informative prior lead to improved posterior performance compared to uninformative priors.
 We evaluate the impact of an informative prior on the predictive performance of SNNs using the root-mean-square error (RMSE) and negative log-likelihood (NLL) metrics.
 The RMSE solely measures the accuracy of the mean predictions, whereas the NLL evaluates whether the predicted distribution matches the actual distribution of the outcomes, taking into account the uncertainty of the predictions.
 Lower RMSE and NLL values indicate better performance.
-Figure \ref{fig:uci} shows that for all datasets, the GP outperforms the SNN with an uninformative prior both in terms of mean and uncertainty accuracy.
-By encoding the GP prior in the SNN, we can greatly improve the predictive performance of the SNN, bringing it closer to the performance of the GP.
-The remaining performance gap to the GP can be explained by the VI error in approximating the posterior distribution.
+Figure \ref{fig:uci} shows that for all data sets, the GP outperforms the SNN with an uninformative prior both in terms of mean and uncertainty accuracy.
+Encoding the GP prior in the SNN greatly improves its predictive performance, bringing it closer to that of the GP, with the remaining gap explained by the VI approximation error of the posterior distribution.